copify/copify-wordpress/README.md

 ### Installation

-1. Upload the `copify` directory to your `/wp-content/plugins/` directory
+1. Unzip and upload the `copify` folder to your `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu
-3. Enter your Copify API key which can be found here:
+3. Enter your API key which can be found on the settings page of your Copify account

 ### Automation